 I had one incident after another of hospital errors:

-- A transport aide came to grab me for a test, started pulling my stretcher away without checking my name tag or asking me.
+- A transport aide came to grab me for a test and started pulling my stretcher away without checking my name tag or asking me.
 Thankfully, I spoke out telling him “WRONG PATIENT.”

 - Another day, my room was entered with a wheelchair by a transport person asking if I was ready to go home!
 He was told, “WRONG PATIENT,” as I told him I wasn’t in any shape for discharge that day.

-- I was given hydralazine IV 3 times with bad reactions and even thou I refused it, an RN insisted I needed it and the 4th time.
-I had a very severe full blown reaction that made my head feel like it was exploding.
-This was at 4:30am and my male nurse calling me “dearie and sweetie” and asking me “what’s our name and our date of birth honey” said he’d get me Tylenol and valium which had no effect on the worse headache of my life.
-He never came back to see how I was, or recheck my BP.
+- I was given hydralazine IV 3 times with bad reactions and even though I refused it, an RN insisted I needed it, and the 4th time.
+I had a very severe full-blown reaction that made my head feel like it was exploding.
+This was at 4:30 am and my male nurse calling me “dearie and sweetie” and asking me “what’s our name and our date of birth honey” said he’d get me Tylenol and valium which had no effect on the worse headache of my life.
+He never came back to see how I was or to recheck my BP.
 He left me crying hysterically in pain through change of shifts until I had to demand to see a nursing supervisor and call my daughter in.
-My sweet, pregnant day RN caught the brunt of my rant on her beginning day shift at 8am.
+My sweet, pregnant day RN caught the brunt of my rant on her beginning day shift at 8 am.
 I pleaded for Fioricet for this unrelenting headache, flushed face, and severe nerve pain all over and to never be given this med again!!
 Four hours later, I was finally given Fioricet.
 I shared this awful experience with the nursing supervisor who then allowed my daughter to come in.